astronomer/airflow-quickstart/generative-ai/README.md

 # Project Overview

 Apache Airflow is one of the most common orchestration engines for AI/Machine Learning jobs, especially for retrieval-augmented generation (RAG).
-This template shows an simple example of building vector embeddings for text and then performing a semantic search on the embeddings.
+This template shows a simple example of building vector embeddings for text and then performing a semantic search on the embeddings.

 Astronomer is the best place to host Apache Airflow -- try it out with a free trial at [astronomer.io](https://www.astronomer.io/).